 The gift of citrus fruit, particularly oranges, is a long-standing Christmastime treat.
 To celebrate this old-fashioned holiday tradition, crochet a fast orange ornament for your tree with this free pattern!

-All of the crochet patterns, tutorials and inspiration from Hands Occupied.
-If there's a specific pattern you're hoping to find, try using the search bar at the top right.
+All of the crochet patterns, tutorials and inspiration from the Blog.
+If there's a specific pattern you're hoping to find, the search bar at the top left might come in handy.